Fegans Old Boy: Neville

 We are proud to have worked with children and families for more than 150 years.

-In both our Spurgeons and Fegans orphans' homes we were able to give amazing opportunities to children in their time of greatest need.
+In both our Spurgeons and our Fegans children's homes we were able to give amazing opportunities to children in their time of greatest need.
 We were proud to be there for them when their families couldn't be.
-However, with the gift of hindsight we now acknowledge that some practices which at the time were considered acceptable, were not so, and for this we unreservedly apologise.

-If this was your situation, or you have been impacted.
-Or you just have questions about you or a close family member's time in our homes please do be in touch with our supporter care team.
+If you have been impacted by the content in these stories, or you just have questions about your or a close family member's time in our homes please do be in touch with our supporter care team.

 Related articles from Spurgeons